kannankvs/md2/Command-Reference.md

 This section explains the various show commands and configuration commands available for users.

 ## show acl table
-This command displays the various tables configured in the ACL.
+This command displays the ACL tables that are configured in the device.
+Each table has got a name, type, the list of interface(s) to which the table is bound and the description about the table.

 - Example:
   ```